openstack/openstack-manuals/doc/common/cli_manage_images.rst

 .. note::

    To store location metadata for images, which enables direct file access for a client, update the ``/etc/glance/glance-api.conf`` file with the following statements:

    * ``show_multiple_locations = True``

-   *  ``filesystem_store_metadata_file = filePath``, where filePath points to a JSON file that defines the mount point for OpenStack images on your system and a unique ID.
+   * ``filesystem_store_metadata_file = filePath``

+     where filePath points to a JSON file that defines the mount point for OpenStack images on your system and a unique ID.
 For example:

    .. code-block:: json